elizajames/WLCB_draft/pages/blog.md

 layout: page
 permalink: /blog.html
 ---
+{% include feature/image.html objectid="demo_001" width="50" caption="I want to display this image https://elizajames.github.io/WLCB_draft/assets/img/conspicuous-women.jpg with the caption: "Article from the Baltimore Sun, Feb.
+14, 1906 %}

 ## WLCB project blog highlights

-Members of the project team posted research findings to the project blog from 2017-2020.
-These highlights provide fascinating glimpses of the time period, Club activities, individual members, and the execution of the WLCB archive project.
-They also provide starting points for many future research projects!
+Between 2017-2020, project team members shared their research discoveries on the project blog.
+The highlighted posts included here show fascinating glimpses of the historical period and the evolution of the archive.
+Some of them are also starting points for future research projects.
+Please contact us if you'd like to contribute!

 ### 2020